 Design and package

-The good thing about this leaf vacuum is that it’s cordless you can go where you want and don’t need to think about power cords.!If you hear beeps and blower is not working, then check nozzle/discharge interlock because it’s not effectively detecting the nozzle (or bag) attachment and that beep code means it’s trying to indicate “no nozzle/bag found”.
+!If you hear beeps and the blower is not working, then check nozzle/discharge interlock because it’s not effectively detecting the nozzle (or bag) attachment and that beep code means it’s trying to indicate “no nozzle/bag found”.

 The blower has two switches.
 One controls on/off when other controls speed – hi/low plus there is a variable dial for speed.